yohamza/Bitmaptic/README.md

-# Bitmaptic-Android
+# Bitmaptic
-A library to do a lot more with your bitmaps, This library puts blur effect fast and efficiently, rotate it with the same quality, manage the quality with pixel range, scale to you requirements.
+An Android library to do a lot more with your bitmaps, This library puts blur effect fast and efficiently, rotate it with the same quality, manage the quality with pixel range, scale to you requirements.

 # Installing